Persons With Disabilities

 The State of Colorado issues license plates and placards to qualified persons with disabilities to park in reserved parking spaces.
 Disability parking is provided to assure that individuals requiring additional space to enter or exit their vehicles have the needed space and provide parking as close to the main entrance of a facility.
 The disability privilege allows a qualifying individual to park in any space marked with the International Symbol of Access.

 The State of Colorado offers identifying license plates and placards for persons with disabilities to park in reserved parking spaces.

 A person with a disability may apply for:

-- An identifying placard to be prominently displayed on a motor vehicle used to transport such person with a disability.
+- An identifying placard (PNG) to be prominently displayed on a motor vehicle used to transport such person with a disability.

 - A distinguishing license plate to be displayed on a motor vehicle owned by such person.